OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 > ---
 >
 > - **session** _(optional string)_: the sessionId for which the token should be associated<br><br>
 > - **role** _(optional string.
-Check [OpenViduRole](../../api/openvidu-node-client/enums/openvidurole.html) section of OpenVidu Node Client for a complete description)_
+Check [OpenViduRole](../../api/openvidu-node-client/enums/openvidurole.html){:target="_blank"} section of OpenVidu Node Client for a complete description)_
 >     - `SUBSCRIBER`
 >     - `PUBLISHER` _(default)_
 >     - `MODERATOR`<br><br>
 > - **data** _(optional string)_ : metadata associated to this token (usually participant's information)<br><br>
 > - **kurentoOptions** _(optional JSON object)_ : you can set some configuration properties for the participant owning this token regarding Kurento.
 This is a JSON object with the following optional properties:<br><br>
 >     - **videoMaxRecvBandwidth**: maximum number of Kbps that the client owning the token will be able to receive from Kurento Media Server.
 0 means unconstrained.
-Giving a value to this property will override the global configuration set in [OpenVidu Server configuration](https://openvidu.io/docs/reference-docs/openvidu-server-params/#list-of-configuration-parameters-when-launching-openvidu-server) (parameter `openvidu.streams.video.max-recv-bandwidth`) for every incoming stream of the user owning the token. _**WARNING**: the lower value set to this property limits every other bandwidth of the WebRTC pipeline this server-to-client stream belongs to.
+Giving a value to this property will override the global configuration set in _[OpenVidu Server configuration](https://openvidu.io/docs/reference-docs/openvidu-server-params){:target="_blank"}_ (parameter `openvidu.streams.video.max-recv-bandwidth`) for every incoming stream of the user owning the token. _**WARNING**: the lower value set to this property limits every other bandwidth of the WebRTC pipeline this server-to-client stream belongs to.
 This includes the user publishing the stream and every other user subscribed to the same stream._
 >     - **videoMinRecvBandwidth**: minimum number of Kbps that the client owning the token will try to receive from Kurento Media Server.
 0 means unconstrained.
-Giving a value to this property will override the global configuration set in [OpenVidu Server configuration](https://openvidu.io/docs/reference-docs/openvidu-server-params/#list-of-configuration-parameters-when-launching-openvidu-server) (parameter `openvidu.streams.video.min-recv-bandwidth`) for every incoming stream of the user owning the token.
+Giving a value to this property will override the global configuration set in _[OpenVidu Server configuration](https://openvidu.io/docs/reference-docs/openvidu-server-params){:target="_blank"}_ (parameter `openvidu.streams.video.min-recv-bandwidth`) for every incoming stream of the user owning the token.
 >     - **videoMaxSendBandwidth**: maximum number of Kbps that the client owning the token will be able to send to Kurento Media Server.
 0 means unconstrained.
-Giving a value to this property will override the global configuration set in [OpenVidu Server configuration](https://openvidu.io/docs/reference-docs/openvidu-server-params/#list-of-configuration-parameters-when-launching-openvidu-server) (parameter `openvidu.streams.video.max-send-bandwidth`) for every outgoing stream of the user owning the token. _**WARNING**: this value limits every other bandwidth of the WebRTC pipeline this client-to-server stream belongs to.
+Giving a value to this property will override the global configuration set in _[OpenVidu Server configuration](https://openvidu.io/docs/reference-docs/openvidu-server-params){:target="_blank"}_ (parameter `openvidu.streams.video.max-send-bandwidth`) for every outgoing stream of the user owning the token. _**WARNING**: this value limits every other bandwidth of the WebRTC pipeline this client-to-server stream belongs to.
 This includes every other user subscribed to the stream._
 >     - **videoMinSendBandwidth**: minimum number of Kbps that the client owning the token will try to send to Kurento Media Server.
 0 means unconstrained.
-Giving a value to this property will override the global configuration set in [OpenVidu Server configuration](https://openvidu.io/docs/reference-docs/openvidu-server-params/#list-of-configuration-parameters-when-launching-openvidu-server) (parameter `openvidu.streams.video.min-send-bandwidth`) for every outgoing stream of the user owning the token.
+Giving a value to this property will override the global configuration set in _[OpenVidu Server configuration](https://openvidu.io/docs/reference-docs/openvidu-server-params){:target="_blank"}_ (parameter `openvidu.streams.video.min-send-bandwidth`) for every outgoing stream of the user owning the token.
->     - **allowedFilters**: array of strings containing the names of the filters the user owning the token will be able to apply (see [Voice and video filters](/advanced-features/filters/))
+>     - **allowedFilters**: array of strings containing the names of the filters the user owning the token will be able to apply (see [Voice and video filters](/advanced-features/filters/){:target="_blank"})

 <div></div>

 > **Returned JSON**
 >
 > - `token`: token value.
-Send it to one client to pass it as a parameter in openvidu-browser method `Session.connect()`
+Send it to one client to pass it as a parameter in openvidu-browser method _[`Session.connect`](/../api/openvidu-browser/classes/session.html#connect){:target="_blank"}_
 > - `session`: same as in the body request
 > - `role`: same as in the body request
 > - `data`: same as in the body request